nerakmari/Static-Express-Website/README.md

 ## Attribution

-All Images are taken by Karen Sule.
+All Images were taken by Karen Sule.

 ## Helpers